Instant Pot All-Beef Ancho and Anaheim Chili (Video)

 - 1 T ground Ancho chile peppers (see note)

 - 1 T ground cumin (or less if you're not a big cumin fan)

-- 1 can (4 oz.) diced green chiles with juice (Anaheim chiles, this is probably optional but good)
+- 1 4 oz. can diced green chiles with juice (This is probably optional but good)

 - salt and fresh ground black pepper to taste

-- 2 T fresh squeezed lime juice (optional, I used my fresh-frozen lime juice)
+- 2 T fresh squeezed lime juice (optional, see notes)

 - Trim away the fat from the chuck roast and cut the meat into bite-sized pieces.
 (I save the scraps to make homemade beef stock.)